 • Rosenshine (2012): 10 Principles of Instruction

-Analysis of effective teaching practices identifies 10 non-negotiable instructional principles: daily review, clear explanation, guided practise with feedback, independent practise, addressing misconceptions, checking for understanding, weekly and monthly review, hierarchical organisation of content, explicit problem-solving instruction, and high expectations.
+Analysis of effective teaching practices identifies 10 non-negotiable instructional principles: daily review, clear explanation, guided practice with feedback, independent practice, addressing misconceptions, checking for understanding, weekly and monthly review, hierarchical organisation of content, explicit problem-solving instruction, and high expectations.
 These principles hold across age groups and subjects.

 • Hattie (2009): Visible Learning Meta-Analysis